Shippable/docs/sources/ci/email-notifications.md

 - `integrationName` value is always `email` since it is not configured in the UI - 'Account Settings' and 'Subscription' settings.
 - `type` is `email`.
 - `recipients` specifies the email addresses you want to send build status notifications to.
-This overrides the default setting of 'last committer' and 'project owner(s)' email address that we get from your source control management system (GitHub/Bitbucket).
+This overrides the default setting of 'last committer' and 'last author' email address that we get from your source control management system (GitHub/Bitbucket/GitLab).
 NOTE: We do not use the email address specified in your 'Account Settings' for notifications.
-     - To specify 'last committer' and 'project owner(s)' as part of this list, you can use --last_committer and --owners.
+     - To specify 'last committer' and 'last author' as part of this list, you can use --last_committer and --last_author.
      - For single recipient, use the format `recipients: example@org.com`

 Check our blog ["Notifying CI failure/success status on Email and Slack"](http://blog.shippable.com/notifying-ci-failure/success-status-on-email-slack) for multiple scenarios.